Pei Xingyan: In history

 Pei Xingyan was the son of Pei Renji, a general of the Sui dynasty during Emperor Yang's reign.
-He was born with great strengths and acquired superb fighting skills when he was young.
-He served in the Sui army under general Zhang Xutuo and suppressed several peasant uprisings in the northern plain.
+He was born with great strength and acquired superb fighting skills when he was young.
+He served in the Sui army under general Zhang Xutuo and suppressed several peasant uprisings in the northern plains.

 After Zhang Xutuo was defeated and killed in a battle against Wagang Army, Pei Xingyan and his father Renji surrendered to Wagang.
 The leader of Wagang Army, Li Mi, appointed Xingyan to be Shang-Zhuguo (上柱国 (superior pillar of the state)) and gave him the title Duke of Jiang County (绛郡公).
 Along with Qin Shubao, Cheng Yaojin and Luo Shixin, Pei Xingyan became one of the four most trusted generals under Li Mi.

 In 618, a war broke out between Li Mi's Wagang Army and the warlord Wang Shichong.
 During the war, Wang Shichong sent his men to attack Yanshi, which was guarded by Shan Xiongxin.
 Shan Xiongxin did not have many troops and could not hold the city.
 Li Mi thus sent Cheng Yaojin and Pei Xingyan to reinforce Shan Xiongxin.
-Outside of Yanshi, Cheng and Pei was attacked by Wang Shichong's men, and Pei was shot by an arrow and was almost killed.
+Outside of Yanshi, Cheng and Pei were attacked by Wang Shichong's men, and Pei was shot by an arrow and was almost killed.
 He was saved by Cheng Yaojin.

 Soon after this, however, Li Mi was completely defeated by Wang Shichong and submitted to the Tang dynasty.
-Pei Xingyan and his father Renji was trapped near Luoyang and had to submit to Wang Shichong.
+Pei Xingyan and his father Renji were trapped near Luoyang and had to submit to Wang Shichong.
 In 619, Wang Shichong claimed to be the Emperor of Zheng.
 He appointed Pei Renji to be the chief minister of the Ministry of Rites under his reign, and Pei Xingyan to be Left Vice General-in-chief.

 Pei Xingyan fought in several battles for Wang Shichong.
-He was so strong and brave that his enemies gave him a nickname of Wanrendi (万人敌 (the man who could fight alone against ten thousands)).
+He was so strong and brave that his enemies gave him the nickname of Wanrendi (万人敌 (the man who could fight alone against ten thousands)).
 However, Wang Shichong was a suspicious and jealous person.
 He thought that Pei Renji and Pei Xingyan would submit to Tang dynasty some day and would become his enemy.
 Therefore, Wang Shichong planned to assassinate the Pei family.
 Noticing the plan of Wang Shichong, Pei Renji, Pei Xingyan and their allies proposed a mutiny in order to escape from Luoyang and reinstall the Sui dynasty.
 Unfortunately, their plan was exposed before their action.
 Wang Shichong executed Pei Renji and Pei Xingyan in Luoyang.
 All their family members were wiped out except for Xingyan's younger brother Xingjian who was less than one year old at that time and somehow survived in this tragedy.